-If you’re pregnant or trying to conceive, you’re probably already aware that you should be eating a healthy diet to ensure that you and your baby receive plenty of good quality nutrients necessary for optimum health and wellness.
+If you’re pregnant or trying to conceive, you’re probably already aware that you should be eating a healthy diet.
+Naturally, this is to ensure that you and your baby receive plenty of good quality nutrients necessary for optimum health and wellness.

-This will help you to cover any nutritional gaps in your diet and ensure that you obtain the correct quantities of each nutrient to prevent any deficiencies and support you and your baby’s health during pregnancy.
+This will help you to cover any nutritional gaps in your diet and ensure that you obtain the correct quantities of each nutrient.
+Consequently, this should help to prevent any deficiencies and support you and your baby’s health during pregnancy.

-All vitamins and minerals work together to function and absorb at their best, so it’s best to eat a wide variety of foods to get an abundance of nutrients and supplement with a prenatal vitamin and mineral complex to fill in any gaps.
+All vitamins and minerals work together to function and absorb at their best.
+Naturally, it’s best to eat a wide variety of foods to get an abundance of nutrients in your diet.
+Then you supplement with a prenatal vitamin and mineral complex to fill in any gaps.

 Folate is essential for proper cell replication and thus for the development and maintenance of body tissues and systems, especially the nervous system.

 Folate is well known for its preventative effects against developmental issues.
 One commonly known about one is spina bifida.
 This is a condition where the bone encasement that protects the spinal cord is not fully developed.

 If you are deficient in this nutrient before you become pregnant, the developing foetus is at an increased risk for neural tube defects.
 This is a developmental condition that adversely affects nervous system development in the foetus.
 The preventative dose recommended by most experts is typically 400ug per day pre and during pregnancy.

 Folate is the natural form of vitamin B9 found in food, while folic acid is a synthetic form.
 When supplementing, it is always best to look for the natural form, sourced from foods.